-To the shareholder and supervisory board of COMMERZBANK (EURASIJA) SAO:
+To the Shareholder and Supervisory Board of COMMERZBANK (EURASIJA) AO:

-We have audited the accompanying financial statements of COMMERZBANK (EURASIJA) SAO (the "Bank"), which comprise the statement of financial position as at 31 December 2015 and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for 2015, and notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of COMMERZBANK (EURASIJA) AO (the "Bank"), which comprise the statement of financial position as at 31 December 2016 and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+The Bank's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Bank's management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility
+The Auditor's Responsibility

-Our responsibility is to express an opinion on the fair presentation of these financial statements based on our audit.
-We conducted our audit in accordance with Russian Federal Auditing Standards and International Standards on Auditing.
-Those Standards require that we comply with applicable ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.
+Our responsibility is to express an opinion as to whether the financial statements are fairly presented based on our audit.
+We conducted our audit in accordance with Russian Federal Auditing Standards.
+Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
+The procedures selected depend on the auditor's judgment based on the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management of the Bank, as well as evaluating the presentation of the financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient to provide a basis for our audit opinion on the financial statements.